 Equine Insurance Specialists offers mortality insurance from several programs, allowing you to choose the coverage and carrier that best fits your needs.
 Click on the links below to learn more about each of the programs available.

-Great American Insurance – Written on an admitted basis in forty-eight states and District of Columbia through member companies of Great American Financial Group, Inc.
+Great American – Written on an admitted basis in forty-eight states and District of Columbia through member companies of Great American Financial Group, Inc.

 Berkley Equine & Cattle (StarNet) – Written on an admitted basis in forty-eight states and District of Columbia through member companies of the W.R.
 Berkley Corporation.